top of page

 Cheeses Murphy.

 The clerk's description made it sound like a day at the beach with tire marks in the sand, not the gruesome butchering in the photo.
-It looked like his thumb exploded, but there was a sliver of a nail hanging on, with a nicely routered edge.
+Nothing left was recognizable as a thumb, other than a remaining sliver of a nail, sculpted with a nicely routered edge.

 His injury presented a challenge for the on-call plastics crew at LHSC, but the lead surgeon, a handsome lad of 15, said he could likely save his thumb (not in a jar) and restore function.
 Doogie and his trainees planned on a “flap” technique that would harvest some tissue and accessory parts from his forearm, hand and index finger and relocate them to the suburb of Thumbs Upton.